Our hydroponic system is a new and exciting way to grow orchids.

 With conventional potting materials, your plants get water only when you take the time to water them.

-With our system, watering means filling a reservoir at the bottom of the pot and the water gauge wil tell you when it's time to rewater.
+With our system, watering means filling a reservoir at the bottom of the pot and your orchids use the water as needed.
+A water gauge tells you when it's time to rewater.

 No more guessing!

 Your plants should not be standing in water all the time.
 You need to wait until the system is completely dry before rewatering.
 This allows air to flow through the roots.

 Simply add your nutrients to the water.
 The capillary propertires of the LECA pebbles will deliver the nutrients to the plant safley and evenly - without the growing media getting in the way.